SeriousOldMan/Simulator-Controller/Docs/Race Settings.md

 ##### Notes

 (1) The default for *iRacing* is *Change*, since the simulator does not provide correct tyre pressure information while driving.
 This will lead to setup pressure values, which are way off, when tyres are changed at the pitstop.
-Therefore it might be better to manage tyre pressures manually.
-Up 2 u...
+Therefore it might be better to manage tyre pressures manually. *Change* is also the default for *Automobilista 2*, *ProjectCARS 2* and *RaceRoom Racing Experience*, because these simulators do not support pressure adjustments during a pitstop.

 ### Simulator specific settings